Lightlike and ideal tetrahedra: Lightlike and ideal tetrahedra

 \subsection{Lightlike tetrahedra}

 We start by considering tetrahedra in $\X_\Lambda$ whose faces are all contained in lightlike planes.
-We will also require that these tetrahedra are (i) convex, i.~e.~obtained as projections of convex cones in $\R^4$, (ii) non-degenerate, i.~e.~not contained in a single geodesic plane, and (iii) that their internal geodesics at each vertex are all spacelike.
+We will also require that these tetrahedra are (i) convex, i.~e.~obtained as projections of convex cones in $\R^4$, (ii) non-degenerate, i.~e.~not contained in a single geodesic plane, and (iii) that their \emph{internal} geodesics at each vertex, the geodesics that intersect the interior of the tetrahedron, are all spacelike.
 The last condition is relevant mainly for $\Lambda=1$.

 \begin{definition} A lightlike tetrahedron in $\X_\Lambda$ is a non-degenerate convex geodesic 3-simplex in $\X_\Lambda$ with lightlike faces such that all internal geodesics starting at its vertices are spacelike. \end{definition}